syncfusion-content/winui-docs/winui/Masked-TextBox/Culture.md

 ---
 layout: post
 title: Culture in WinUI MaskedTextBox control | Syncfusion
-description: Learn all about the culture in the MaskedTextBox (SfMaskedTextBox) control for the specific set of symbols such as '.', ',', '/', ':' and '$'.
+description: Learn all about how to set the different culture support for currency symbols, date separators, and decimal separators in the MaskedTextBox (SfMaskedTextBox) control.
 platform: WinUI
 control: SfMaskedTextBox
 documentation: ug